kiranz/just-api/README.md

 $ $EDITOR specs/starwars_service.yml # or open with your preferred editor
 ```

-In your editor (make sure yaml is properly indented)
+In your editor (make sure YAML is properly indented)

 ```yaml
 meta: